 The IOB is not a synthesis attribute; it is used downstream by Vivado implementation.
 This attribute indicates if a register should go into the I/O buffer.
 The values are TRUE or FALSE.
 Place this attribute on the register that you want in the I/O buffer.
-This attribute can be set in the RTL or the XDC.
+This attribute can be set only in the RTL.